msatyan/AesModeCTR/README.md

 A pure AES encryption (ECB mode) will produce identical ciphertext blocks for identical plaintext blocks; that may not hide data patterns well.
-Then it is compromising message confidentiality, so it is not recommended for any seriously cryptographic protocols at all.
+Then it is compromising message confidentiality, so ECB mode of operation is not recommended for any seriously cryptographic protocols at all.

 This limitation can be overcome by choosing appropriate encryption modes that best suit for your work.
-By choosing Counter (CTR) mode we can achieve parallelization of Encryption and Decryption operation also Random read access too.
+By choosing Counter (CTR) mode we can achieve `data protection`, `parallelization` of Encryption and Decryption operation also `Random read` access too.
 In addition to encryption key, be careful not to compromise the confidentiality of initialization vector (IV) too while using CTR mode.